davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### Configure the Agent

-In the last step, you installed the Datadog agent on your LAMP server.
-Next you'll configure the agent to enable Apache integration:
+In the last step, you installed the Datadog agent on your LAMP server and began automatically collecting top-level metrics about your Linxu host.
+Next you'll configure the agent to enable Apache integration so we can see data about your web server's performance:

+When the agent installed, it included some example configuration files.
+Copy the Apache example into place for the agent to use:
 `sudo cp /etc/dd-agent/conf.d/apache.yaml.example /etc/dd-agent/conf.d/apache.yaml`

 Next, restart the agent so your changes take effect: